openfun/richie/README.md

 ### Checking your code

-We use strict flake8, pylint and black linters to check the validity of our backend code:
+We use strict flake8, pylint, isort and black linters to check the validity of our backend code:

     $ make lint-back